 The T-SPOT.COVID test antigen mix optimized for SARS-CoV-21

-The T-SPOT.COVID test is a simple blood test intended for use as an aid in identifying individuals with an adaptive immune response to SARS-CoV-2, specifically the T cell response.
-The test uses the T-SPOT Technology, a modified ELISPOT technology, with an optimised antigen mix, based on SARS-CoV-2 structural proteins, spike and nucleocapsid (S and N), and allows the maximum breadth of the immune response to be measured.
+The T-SPOT.COVID test is a standardised ELISPOT based technique for qualitative detection of a cell mediated (T cell) immune response to SARS-CoV-2 in human whole blood, intended for use as an aid in identifying and monitoring individuals with a T cell immune response to COVID-19 vaccination or SARS-CoV-2 infection.
+The test uses the established T-SPOT Technology with an optimized antigen mix, based on SARS-CoV-2 structural proteins, spike (S) and nucleocapsid (N), and allows the maximum breadth of the immune response to be measured.

 The T-SPOT.COVID test1

 Used to detect / monitor a T cell response to both COVID-19 vaccination and SARS-CoV-2 infection

 Measures SARS-CoV-2 specific S + N protein responses separately